raiden-network/raiden-contracts/CONTRIBUTING.md

 This repository follows the same guidelines as the Raiden Client, regarding the Python code used in tests and scripts: https://github.com/raiden-network/raiden/blob/master/CONTRIBUTING.md#coding-style.

+## Making a Pull-Request

+* If you're fixing a bug or adding a feature, add an entry to CHANGELOG.md.
+* If you've changed a Solidity source, run `make compile_contracts` and add the resulting `contracts.json` in the PR.

 ## Testing

 Read our [Test Guide](./raiden_contracts/tests/README.md)